JoryKlaverstijn/LaMAS_G17/index.md

 ## Graphical User Interface

 The graphical user interface (GUI) consists of the players, each with their roles revealed, a reset button, a next step button, a console to view the game progression and buttons numbering from 1 to the amount of players.
-View [the figure below](#gui) for an overview.
+View [Figure 4](#gui) for an overview.

 <figure>
     <img id="gui" src="https://user-images.githubusercontent.com/63637256/175936223-09cc176f-87d9-4b66-8eaf-3a8cc9137b7d.png" />
     <figcaption>Figure 4: Graphical User Interface of Game</figcaption>
 </figure>

 In the overview, a day voting process is visible for a game with 2 wolves, 1 little girl, 1 seer, 1 hunter and 3 villagers.
 Lyla, Rogelio and Kendra are shown to have one vote each.
 The purple lining is added to players that already voted.
 The little girl player Porsha is already dead; the console shows that she was killed after she peeked during the night voting phase, after which the wolves detected and killed her.
 The reset button will create a new game with new players, while the next step button will take the game into the next stage.
-The buttons numbered 1 to 8 can be used to view the Kripke models of each player, refer back to the [Possible worlds and relations section](#possible-worlds-and-relations) for an explanation of the Kripke models.
+The buttons numbered 1 to 8 can be used to view the Kripke models of each player, refer back to the [possible worlds and relations section](#possible-worlds-and-relations) for an explanation of the Kripke models.

 ## Results and experimental setups
 To test the knowledge types in our version of the game, we tested a few different scenarios to see how it would affect win percentages for the villagers and the wolves.
 We also recorded the day voting metrics of every game, with a correct vote being counted as a vote on a wolf by a villager.